Alex J. Li

 prof_pic.jpg

-Hi, I’m Alex!
-I’m a first year graduate student in the UC Berkeley - UCSF Joint Bioengineering PhD Program.
-I graduated from MIT in 2022 with a SB in Chemistry with a Focus in Applied Machine Learning.
+Previously, I received a SB in Chemistry with a Focus in Applied Machine Learning from MIT in 2022.
 During my undergrad, I worked on

 • organic synthesis: synthesizing extended rigid \(\pi\)-conjugated helical structures for optomagnetic materials.